GAA-UAM/scikit-fda/docs/modules/preprocessing/registration.rst

    skfda.preprocessing.registration.validation.PairwiseCorrelation

-Utility functions
+Warping utils
 -----------------

-There are some other method related with the registration problem in this module.
+There module contains some functions related with the warping of functional data.

 .. autosummary::
    :toctree: autosummary